linlinonepiece2003/SS2_project_chatDSA/README.md

 # SS2_project_chatDSA
-This project uses API from OpenAI to make a DSA chatbot that can answer some specialized issues about this topic.
+This project uses API from GerminiAI to make a DSA chatbot that can answer some specialized issues about this topic.
 # Group Members:
 Đinh Thị Hiền
 Đoàn Thị Thùy Linh